thomersch/hcgpio/README.md

 Control a GPIO pin (e.g. on a Raspberry Pi) over Apple HomeKit.
 This can be used for example for turning lights on and off.

-**Important notice:** Unfortunately the hc dependency is under a weird non-opensource license, which is unfortunate, because I can't put this under an BSD/MIT license which I would love to.

 ## Requirements

 * Go ≥ 1.7